Quasi-convex surface subgroups in some one-relator groups with torsion: Proof of

 Suppose that $\langle g\rangle$ is a cyclic subgroup of $\pi_1(\Sigma)$ which isn't conjugate into the boundary but whose image under $f$ is conjugate in $F$ to a parabolic, i.e. a subgroup of a conjugate of $\langle w\rangle$.

-By \cite[Theorem 5.5]{S} $g$ must belong to a conjugacy class given by an elevation of $w$ to $\pi_1(\Sigma)$.
-By an argument analogous to that given in \cite[5.7(b)]{S} there are only finitely many possible conjugacy classes of such $g$.
+There are only finitely many possible conjugacy classes of maximal accidental parabolic elements $g$ by \cref{pullback}.
 Choose representatives $g_1, g_2, \dots, g_n$ for these conjugacy classes.
 Note that if $h$ gives rise to an accidental parabolic then it will be a power of some elevation of $w$.

 By results of \cite{Sco78}, there exists a finite cover $\hat{\Sigma}$ of $\Sigma$ where each conjugacy class is represented by an embedded curve.
 Up to passing to a further finite cover, we may take the cover to be normal, so all elevations of every conjugacy class are embedded curves in $\hat{\Sigma}$.
 Among all possible subsets of curves representing the elevations of the $g_i$ such that the images of any two curves are disjoint up to isotopy, choose some subset which is maximal under inclusion and cut along the curves in this subset.
-Since the original surface was hyperbolic, it couldn't have been an annulus, and in particular one of the connected components $C$ of the cut surface must be either a surface with genus $g>0$ or a sphere with $b\geq 3$ boundary components.
+Since the original surface was hyperbolic, it couldn't have been an annulus, and in particular there is a connected component $C$ of the cut surface which is either a surface with positive genus or a sphere with at least three boundary components.
 We will take $\Sigma'$ to be $C$.
-Note that none of the connected components can contain any accidental parabolics, otherwise we could cut along them as well and this would violate the maximality condition.

-\end{proof} \begin{proof} [Proof of \cref{surfacesubgroup}] Note that it suffices to show the theorem in the case that $w$ is not a proper power, so from now we assume this.
-In \cite{B} it is shown that a hyperbolic group is hyperbolic relative to almost malnormal and quasi-convex subgroups.
-Since free groups are locally quasi-convex and maximal cyclic subgroups of a non-abelian free group are malnormal, the free group is hyperbolic relative to the subgroup $\langle w\rangle$, which from now on we take as the only parabolic of $F_k$.
-Since $F_k$ is locally quasi-convex, \cite[Theorem 1.1]{MP12} implies that any finitely generated subgroup of $F_k$ is relatively quasi-convex for this relatively hyperbolic structure.